Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Supply chain risk in the ERP software market has been low during the three years to 2018.
-This low level of risk boosts buyer power because it means that providers are unlikely to encounter upstream disruptions that prompt them to raise market prices suddenly.
-As a result, buyers may have...
+Supply chain risk in the ERP software market has been low during the three years to 2021.
+This low level of risk boosts buyer power because it means that providers are unlikely to encounter upstream disruptions that could prompt them to raise market prices suddenly.
+As a result, buyers may...
 Subscribe to learn more.